Punvireakroth/Web-Development-Progress/JAVASCRIPT-II/README.md

 - But don’t be discouraged by it even the season programming still confronts a lot of errors in their day-to-day life.
 - The more complex your code is the more bugs you are likely to face.
 - Finding bugs in software mean finding weaknesses and trying to fix them in a way to meet the standard.

+## Step to tackle the error

+**Dissect the Error**

+- There might be a lot error text shown when the error occor but being aware of where the important one is located is good.
+- Mostly it at the top of our error.

+**Is the Solution in the error**

+- Sometime compiler doesn’t point 100% correctly where the error was so you need to use your dev skill.

+**Search your error on the web search**

+- Include keywords and make erorr more gener